Hemangiosarcoma: Dogs

 Hemangiosarcoma is quite common in dogs, and more so in certain breeds including German Shepherds and Golden Retrievers.
 It also occurs in cats, but much more rarely.
 Dogs with hemangiosarcoma rarely show clinical signs until the tumor has become very large and has metastasized.
 Typically, clinical signs are due to hypovolemia after the tumor ruptures, causing extensive bleeding.
 Owners of the affected dogs often discover that the dog has hemangiosarcoma only after the dog collapses.

 The tumor most often appears on the spleen, right heart base, or liver, although varieties also appear on or under the skin or in other locations.
 It is the most common tumor of the heart, and occurs in the right atrium or right auricular appendage.
 Here it can cause right-sided heart failure, arrhythmias, pericardial effusion, and cardiac tamponade.
 Hemangiosarcoma of the spleen or liver is the most common tumor to cause hemorrhage in the abdomen.
-Hemorrhage secondary to splenic and hepatic tumors can also cause ventricular arrythmias.
+Hemorrhage secondary to splenic and hepatic tumors can also cause ventricular arrhythmias.
 Hemangiosarcoma of the skin usually appears as a small red or bluish-black lump.
 It can also occur under the skin.
 It is suspected that in the skin, hemangiosarcoma is caused by sun exposure.
 Occasionally, hemangiosarcoma of the skin can be a metastasis from visceral hemangiosarcoma.
 Other sites the tumor may occur include bone, kidneys, the bladder, muscle, the mouth, and the central nervous system.